-Anthony Bebbington is Higgins Professor of Environment and Society and Director of the Graduate School of Geography at Clark University.
+Anthony Bebbington is Australia Laureate Fellow and Professor in the School of Geography at the University of Melbourne, Australia, and Milton P. and Alice C. Higgins Professor of Environment and Society in the Graduate School of Geography at Clark University (on leave).
 Tony’s work addresses the political ecology of rural change, with a particular focus on extractive industries and socio-environmental conflicts, social movements, indigenous organisations and livelihoods.

 He is lead researcher on ESID’s politics of natural resources and inclusive development project.